m-bock/purescript-transit/README.md

 This generates an HTML file containing a table with columns for "From State", "Message", and "To State".
 The table can be embedded directly in documentation (as shown in the examples above) or viewed in a browser.

 Since both the state diagram and transition table are generated from the same DSL specification, they're guaranteed to be consistent with each other and with your type-level specification.

+### Conclusion

+In this example, we've seen how **Transit** helps you build type-safe state machines.
+We started with a simple door that can be open or closed, and learned the core workflow:

+1. **Define the state machine** using **Transit**'s type-level DSL specification
+2. **Implement the update function** using `mkUpdateGeneric` with `match` clauses that the compiler verifies against the specification
+3. **Generate documentation** automatically—both state diagrams and transition tables—from the same specification

+The key advantage is that your specification, implementation, and documentation all stay in sync because they share the same source of truth.
+The compiler ensures your code matches your specification, and your documentation is generated directly from it.

+While this example was simple, it demonstrates **Transit**'s fundamental approach.
+In the next example, we'll see how **Transit** handles more complex scenarios with states that contain data and conditional transitions.

 ## Example 2: Door with Pin